 - Sore perineum (usually just a few days.)

-While there are pros and cons to both types of deliveries, it’s clear that Cesareans carry with them more inherent risks, particularly to mothers and babies who are not considered at risk.
+While there are pros and cons to both types of deliveries, it’s clear that Cesareans carry more inherent risks, particularly to mothers and babies who are not considered at risk.
 That being said, there are a few ways, barring the medical necessity of a Cesarean, to help encourage vaginal deliveries.